Found out something here about Sylvia Burwell that's going to fascinate you folks.

 None of them what they do is.

-It was all everything is politicized.
+It was all, everything is politicized.

-Please, ladies and gentlemen, if if there is one thing and only one thing that you take away from this program for however many years you listen, everything the Democrat Party does, everything, every issue, every supposed act of kindness, compassion, it is all political.
+Please, ladies and gentlemen, if there is one thing and only one thing that you take away from this program for however many years you listen, everything the Democrat Party does, everything, every issue, every supposed act of kindness, compassion, it is all political.

-And by that I mean it has a political intention.
+And by that, I mean it has a political intention.

 It's part of a political agenda to advance the interests of the Democrat Party, not you.